Bella Hadid Leaves Nothing To The Imagination In Malibu Beach Photo Shoot

 Model Bella Hadid left nothing to the imagination during a photo shoot on Malibu Beach Monday.

-The supermodel bared her chest under a loose, deep cut sheer nude blouse that fell over one of her shoulders.
+The supermodel bared her chest under a loose sheer blouse that fell over one of her shoulders.
 She paired the blouse with a nude pair of high-cut bikini bottoms that accented her slender waistline.

-Hadid, 22, was seen striking several poses under a stream of water coming from an outdoor shower with her bare feet in the sand as photographers snapped away, The Daily Mail reported.
+Hadid, 22, was seen striking several poses under a stream of water coming from an outdoor shower.
+Her bare feet were thrust into the sand as photographers snapped away, The Daily Mail reported.

-This was not the first time the model nearly bared it all.
-In July 2018, she posed topless for the cover of Vogue Mexico.
-In the black and white photo, Hadid covered her assets with just her hands.
-She wore a pair of tiny, string bikini bottoms in the sultry pose.
+This is not the first time that the model nearly bared it all.
+In July of 2018, she posed topless for the cover of Vogue Mexico.
+In the black-and-white photo, Hadid covered her assets with her hands.
+She wore a pair of tiny string bikini bottoms in the sultry pose for the magazine.

-In January, Bella and her sister, GiGi, posed nude for the cover of Vogue.
-The photo, which showed the two sisters facing each other with their arms and legs strategically placed to cover their private parts, made many feel uncomfortable, USA Today reported.
-Many users called the photo inappropriate while others simply said the photo was “creepy” and non-artistic.
+In January, Bella and her sister, Gigi, posed nude for the cover of Vogue.
+The photo, which showed the two sisters facing each other — their arms and legs strategically placed to cover their intimate assets — made many feel uncomfortable, USA Today reported.
+Many users called the photo inappropriate, while others simply said the photo was “creepy,” and artistically barren.

-While some may have thought the photo was unsuitable, Hadid is apparently extremely comfortable with her nudity.
+While some may have thought that the aforementioned photo was unsuitable, Hadid is apparently extremely comfortable with her body, and with nudity.
 She has posted racy images of herself wearing sheer tops on Instagram before.
-To avoid avoid violating the platform’s policy on nudity, the photos were slight blurred and altered using a the app’s filters.
+To avoid avoid violating the platform’s policy on nudity, the photos were slightly blurred, and were altered using the app’s filters.

 Bella Hadid Putting Everything on Display ????????????